Sitecore/Sitecore.Demo.Edge/docs/docker.md

 The environment has some extra containers:

 - **Rendering Host**: A Next.js rendering host container to render the main website.
 It runs the website in development mode with hot reloading.
-- **Sitecore CDP Proxy**: A Sitecore CDP proxy container that uses a private API key for authenticated calls to Sitecore CDP.
-This is to keep the API key secret.
 - **Init Container**: It runs some startup jobs (mostly when deployed to AKS and Vercel) and warms up the main website.

 ## Prerequisites